muratk5n/thirdwave/en/2017/07/the-next-decade-friedman.md

 Jordanians], had supported the British.
 In return, the British promised to install this group as rulers of Arabia after the war.
 But London made commitments to other tribes as well.
-Based in Kuwait, a rival clan, the Saud, had launched a war against the Turks in 1900, trying to take control of the eastern and central parts of the Arabian Peninsula.
+Based in Kuwait, a rival clan, the Saud, had launched a war against the [Otto] in 1900, trying to take control of the eastern and central parts of the Arabian Peninsula.
 In a struggle that broke out shortly after World War I, the Sauds defeated the Hashemites, so the British gave Arabia to